AmineMezghanni/AmineMezghanni/README.md

-# Hi, I'm Amine Mezghani! 👋
+# Hi, I'm Amine Mezghanni! 👋

 I'm a **second-year computer science student** at the `Faculty of Sciences of Sfax` and an aspiring **Data Scientist** passionate about solving real-world problems using data.